tatjana-predojev/recommend-items/README.md

 no computations happening for each request).
 The (nightly) batch job could be set up to update recommendations.
 Frequency of recomputations depends on the dynamic of the data set.

-Another alternative route to explore is to possibly use [mleap](https://github.com/combust/mleap) to remove the dependency from the spark session and load the pre-computed model.
+In addition, the spark query that takes the sku id and similarity matrix in order to filter, sort and take top n recommendations could possibly be optimized (function `getRecommendations` in `SparkRecommender`).
+Currently it is slow.

-There is a number of minor improvements to be explored.
+There is a number of other (minor) improvements to be explored.

 Currently the all-pairs similarity matrix contains pairs with the similarity score (0, 0), i.e. zero matches.
 With the given data set the number of these pairs is approx. 100M which is half the size of the similarity matrix.